dirigeants/klasa/guides/Getting Started/UnderstandingSettingGateway.md

 This will create a new configuration key, called `modlogs`, and will take a `TextChannel` type.

-> The force parameter defaults to `true` instead to `false`.
-It is also recommended to use it as it can avoid certain unwanted actions.
+> The force parameter defaults to `true` instead of `false`.
+It's recommended to leave it as true to avoid certain unwanted actions.

 But now, I want to add another key, with name of `users`, *so I can set a list of blacklisted users who won't be able to use commands*, which will take an array of Users.